 On the other side of the East China Sea, the rules established by Confucian manuals helped forecast price movements in the markets of Imperial China.7 One such manual, Essential Business, elaborated that “no item will remain expensive for over one hundred days and no item will remain cheap for one hundred days.”
 The same manual also showed merchants how to identify market movements and understand associations between price movement and volume.

 Charles Dow closely analyzed American stock market data and published some of his findings in The Wall Street Journal editorials.
 He looked for patterns and business cycles that could be found through a “Dow Theory.”
 The Dow theory states the market is upward if one of its averages advances above a previous necessary high and if another average also follows a similar advance.
-Dow recorded the highs and lows of his daily, weekly, and monthly trades and studied the patterns about the market’s peaks and troughs.
+Dow recorded the highs and lows of his daily, weekly, and monthly trades and studied the patterns of the market’s peaks and troughs.

 Ichimoku Kinko Hyo was a charting technique that a Japanese journalist, Goichi Hosoda, developed in the 1920s.11 Hosoda was also known as Ichimoku Sanjin, which means “what a man in the mountain sees.”
 He spent over 30 years fine-tuning the technique before finally releasing it to the public in the late 1960s.
 Most people also believe that he employed over 10,000 university students to backtest the indicators that laid the foundation of the Ichimoku trading method.
-Ichimoku built on candlestick charting to enhance the accuracy of forecasting price movements.
+Ichimoku is built on candlestick charting to enhance the accuracy of forecasting price movements.

 Hosoda claimed that the traders could determine momentum, support, and resistance by looking at the chart in just one glance.
 “Ichimoku” in Japanese means “one look,” hence the name.
-Not only this, Ichimoku allows traders to assess price action across three time frames - long, medium, and short.
-This all-encompassing technical indicator consists of the tenkan-sen, kijun-sen, senkou span A, senkou span B, and chikou span.
+Not only this, Ichimoku allows traders to assess price action across three time frames – long, medium, and short.
+This technical indicator consists of the tenkan-sen, kijun-sen, senkou span A, senkou span B, and chikou span.

 Hosoda was far-sighted and firmly believed that the market directly reflected the dynamics of collective human behavior.
 He assumed that human behavior was always in a constant cyclical movement and swayed back and forth from the equilibrium and interactions.
 Each of the five components that are a part of Ichimoku reflects such an equilibrium.

 Even as the Ichimoku was massively popular across Asia, it only appeared in the Western world in the 20th century.
-However, it still wasn’t very well-accepted, and many traders failed to understand its appeal.
+However, it still wasn’t well-accepted, and many traders failed to understand its appeal.

 Hamilton explained the Dow Theory by establishing a metaphor between market trends and ocean waves.
 The long-term trend of four years or more was referred to as the tide of the market, which could be rising, which is bullish, or falling, which is bearish.
 Market trends that lasted a week or a month were the shorter-term waves.
-Lastly, the day-to-day fluctuations were like the sporadic flashes of water in the rough ocean.
+Lastly, the day-to-day fluctuations were like sporadic water flashes in the rough ocean.

 In 1930, American accountant, author, and investor Ralph Nelson Elliott developed the Elliott Wave Theory.13 Elliott was deeply Inspired by the Dow Theory and found that traders can predict the stock market movement by studying and identifying a repetitive pattern of waves.

-Elliott wave theory, or Elliot’s take on technical analysis, was first published in The Wave Principle in 1938.
+Elliott’s wave theory, or Elliot’s take on technical analysis, was first published in The Wave Principle in 1938.
 Elliott firmly believed that though stock markets are highly unpredictable and volatile, they traded in repetitive patterns.
 The Elliott Wave Theory looks for recurrent long-term price patterns resulting from constant investor sentiment and psychological changes.
 Each set of waves belongs to a more extensive set of waves that resonate with the recurrent pattern.
 Elliott proposed that the stock price trends reflect the deeper psychology of investors.
 He also concluded that the ups and downs in investor psychology are reflected in the “waves” or the recurring fractal patterns.

 In 1932, Robert Rhea, an avid investor, refined Hamilton’s analysis and took the Dow Theory to the next level.
 He conducted in-depth studies and decoded over 200 editorials written by Charles Dow and William Hamilton.9

-Rhea also referred to Hamilton’s The Stock Market Barometer and used his research and studies to form theorems and hypotheses to author a book called The Dow Theory eventually.
+Rhea also referred to Hamilton’s The Stock Market Barometer and used his research and studies to form theorems and hypotheses to author a book called The Dow Theory.
 Rhea, a prime proponent of the Dow Theory, publicized its use as a practical tool for taking long and short positions in the market.
 He also pointed out the tops and bottoms of the market and earned profits from his calls.15

-He called the market bottom in 1932 and a top in 1937 in his newsletter the Dow Theory Comments.
+He called the market bottom in 1932 and a top in 1937 in his newsletter, the Dow Theory Comments.
 The calls led many subscribers to earn massive profits and consequently brought in more subscribers.

 In 1935, William Delbert Gann, a finance trader, developed technical analysis methods like the Gann angles and the Master Charts.16 Master Chart is a collection of various tools Gann created, such as the Spiral Chart, the Circle of 360, and the Hexagon Chart.